orses/vanilla_javascript/movie_seat_booking/README.md

 # Movie Seat Booking

-A website with a virtual cinema to choose seats to watch a movie
+A web page with a virtual cinema to choose seats to watch a movie

 ![screenshot of the app showing the selected film and seats; also the number total of seats, and the total price of the same](./data/screenshot_01.jpg)